 Some things to look for in a photographers portfolio before you hire them

-When you are looking to hire a photographer there are a few things I recommend to look for in the work they show you.
-If you pay attention to these little things then your storytelling will improve.
+When you are looking to hire a photographer, there are a few things I recommend looking for in the work they show you.
+If you pay attention to these little things, your storytelling will improve.

 Exposure

-When you look from photo to photo is there a consistency in the exposure?
+When you look from photo to photo, is there consistency in the exposure?
 Amateur photographers often have inconsistent exposure values.

 Skin Tones

-When you look at the subjects does the skin tone look the right color and exposure?
-How often are you seeing photos that were shot under fluorescent lights having a green tint to the skin tones.
-If they have good skin tones on the main subject but the background is green this might be due to using their on camera flash.
+When you look at the subject, does the skin tone look the right color and exposure?
+How often do you see photos shot under fluorescent lights with a green tint to the skin tone?
+If they have good skin tones on the main subject but the background is green, this might be due to using their on-camera flash.

 Another color shift in skin tones is orange from shooting under tungsten lights.
-Again if they used their on camera flash the skin tone might look OK and the background is orange.
+If they used their on-camera flash, the skin tone might look OK, and the background would be orange.

-If the photos are outside and the subjects are under trees, is the skin tone natural or green cast.
-The leaves on the trees are filtering the light and giving it a green tinge.
+If the photos are outside and the subjects are under trees, is the skin tone natural or green-cast?
+The leaves on the trees filter the light and give it a green tinge.

 Where does your eye go first?

 When you look at the photo quickly, where do you look first?
-Is it at the subject or is there something distracting in the background or off to the side.
-Many photographers are just not able to understand how the photograph is about front to back and not just the subject.
-Good composition will have your eye going first to the subject and then if they do a great job it will want to wonder around at all the subtle complementary areas that give more context to the photograph.
+Is it the subject, or is there something distracting in the background, or off to the side?
+My photographers cannot understand how the photograph is about front to back and not just the subject.
+Go composition will have your eye going first to the subject, and then, if they do a great job, it will want to wander around to all the subtle complementary areas that give more context to the photograph.

 Light value on faces

 Can you easily see the people’s faces in the photos?
-It is much easier to just point a camera and shoot existing light.
-Some photographers will even talk about how it makes it real.
-Great photographers can shoot using often just available light, but the light on the face has to be right.
+It’s much easier to just point a camera and shoot existing light, so photographers will even talk about how it makes it real.
+Great photographers can often shoot using just available light, but the light on the face has to be right.

 Can you see how the face helps bring more life to the photo?

-When you are trying to sell something you need to be sure the faces are the best they can be and looking natural as possible.
-Skilled photographers know how to introduce light on faces so it looks natural, but most important the person’s face is not in a shadow and difficult to see.
+When you are trying to sell something, you need to be sure the faces are the best they can be and look as natural as possible.
+Skilled photographers know how to introduce light on faces so they look natural, but most importantly, the person’s face is not in a shadow and is easy to see.

 Catchlights in the eyes

-Often the difference in a good and great portrait is just a catchlight.
-A catchlight is a photographic term used to describe light reflected in the subject’s eyes.
-The lack of a catchlight, even in an animal’s picture, can make the subject seem comatose.
+Often, the difference between a good and great portrait is just a catchlight.
+A torchlight is a photographic term used to describe light reflected in the subject’s eyes.
+The lack of a catchlight, even in an animal picture, can make the subject seem comatose.

 Catch light in action photos is just as appealing as in a portrait.

-Not only is there a small catchlight in the subject’s eyes I have picked a somewhat neutral background for the photo.
-This was shot at the same time as the tennis shot above.
-We wanted to show how a gym helps local business people.
-So we needed in the gym and them in their other environment.
-For time reasons we shot them just at the tennis court with a change of clothes.
+Not only is there a small catchlight in the subject’s eyes, but I have picked a somewhat neutral background for the photo.
+It was shot at the same time as the tennis shot above.
+We wanted to show how a gym helps local business people, so they must be in the gym and other environments.
+For time reasons, we shot them just at the tennis court with a change of clothes.

-For the most part a catchlight will add more life to the person than without it.
+For the most part, a catchlight will add more life to the person than without it.
 Not having a catchlight can help communicate as well.
-The point isn’t they need to be in every photo, but you need to be aware if you never see them in the photographers work.
+The point isn’t that they need to be in every photo, but you need to be aware if you never see them in the photographer’s work.

 Series

-When the photographer shows you some photos do you see a series?
-You really need to have overall, medium and some closeup shots sometimes for visual storytelling.
-Your designers want to have some graphics for a background or things to compliment the layout of the webpage, printed piece or to use in a series in a multimedia package for the web.
+When the photographer shows you a photo, do you see a series?
+For visual storytelling, you really need to have overall, medium, and sometimes close-up shots.
+Your designers want to have some graphics for a background or things to complement the layout of the webpage, printed piece, or multimedia package for the web.

-Citadel Cadet prepares the Sparkling Cider for the seniors who are now getting their rings.
+Citadel Cadet prepares the Sparkling Cider for the seniors now getting their rings.

 I chose to add a little variety shot here to show it waiting for the seniors.

-The seniors all run in under the sword arch after getting their rings into the quad.
+The seniors run under the sword arch after getting their rings into the quad.

-After toasting they all toss their glasses at their company’s letter.
-Here they are all in Bravo and smash the glasses on the B.
+After toasting, they all toss their glasses at their company’s letter.
+They are all in Bravo and smash the glasses on the B.

-I just like how I caught the glass just before being smashed.
+I like how I caught the glass just before it was smashed.

 Variety

-Giving out door prizes at a college alumni event.
+Giving out door prizes at a college alum event.

-Same alumni event but now the audience is listening to the development office talk about the future of the institution.
-The variety is not just in closeup and far away, but in the tone of the moment as well.
+It’s the same alumni event, but now the audience is listening to the development office discuss the institution’s future.
+The variety is not just in the close-up but also the tone of the moment.

-You should feel like your photographer has some visual surprises and give you some safe as well as some on the edge compositions.
+You should feel like your photographer has some visual surprises and gives you some safe and some edge-of-your-seat compositions.

 Focus and sharpness

-I hate to even have to mention this, but many photographers just do not have razor sharp photos.
-This does not mean that everything is in focus, but rather whatever place that is suppose to be in focus is and is extremely sharp.
-Many photographers have camera shake and the photos just are not tack sharp.
+I hate to even have to mention this, but many photographers just do not have razor-sharp photos.
+This does not mean that everything is in focus, but rather that whatever place is supposed to be in focus is extremely sharp.
+Many photographers have camera shake, and the photos just are not tack sharp.

 Moments